xhjkl/teletype/README.md

 Behavioral components are located at `src/client/page/*`.
 Those could include each other, and take stateful actions.

 Presentational components sit at `src/client/view/*`.
-Those should not depend on other components, and should just reflect input data onto the DOM and be otherwise simple.
+Those should not depend on pages, and should just reflect input data onto the DOM and be otherwise simple.

 Tests are located in-tree.